BeardedBry/BrianJavaScript30/README.md

 ![JS Drum Kit](screenshots/day1.png)

 I had a lot of fun coding this.
-I liked organizing the code in a way that made it easy to change the data, just by editing objects in my drumKeys Array.
-Using transitions in CSS was new to me.
+Using transitions in CSS was new to me, as well as playing sound in the browser.